tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 LIMIT 1;
 ```

-## 3. Visualizing this Data with QGIS
+## Visualizing Geospatial Data with QGIS

 In addition to running these SQL queries, we could easily overlay this data over maps using QGIS to emit visualizations.